csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Practice Exercises**

-**5.1** Describe the circumstances in which you would choose to use embedded SQL rather than SQL alone or only a general-purpose programming lan- guage.
+**5.1** Describe the circumstances in which you would choose to use embedded SQL rather than SQL alone or only a general-purpose programming language.

 **5.2** Write a Java function using JDBC metadata features that takes a ResultSet as an input parameter, and prints out the result in tabular form, with appropriate names as column headings.